nesdoug/M1TE2/Readme.txt

 depth needs to match, so consider marking each tileset with a 2 or 4 to keep them separated.

-File/Export Image saves the current view on the Tilemap as .png .bmp or .jpg
+File/Export Image saves the current view on the Tilemap as .png .bmp .gif or .jpg

 Tiles/Remove Duplicate Tiles - will look within the same bit depth for duplicates (including flipped versions of the same tile), and remove them.